-- Yes, you may return materials in outdoor bookdrops whenever convenient.
-You may also exchange items during a Curbside visit.
+- Yes, you may return all materials in outdoor bookdrops whenever convenient.
 If returning an item that cannot fit in a bookdrop, please drop it off during our Curbside hours so staff may arrange to bring it inside.

-- If you are not ready to place holds or pick them up, remember you can keep track of items you want to read later with the List feature in My Account.
+- If you aren’t ready to place holds or pick them up, remember you can keep track of items you want to read later with the List feature in My Account.

 - Yes!
-In-person library events are canceled through August 31st, but we are still actively working on digital programs for you and your family to stay engaged at home.
+We are still actively working on digital programs for you and your family to stay engaged at home.
 Follow us on Facebook, Twitter, and the Scott County Nextdoor feed for virtual storytimes, staff recommendations, and more.
 You can also subscribe to our newsletters to receive information straight to your inbox when they are ready.